Tiffany Lau

-Tiffany Lau Wing-suen (born 24 May 1997) is a Hong Kong host and actress, the runner-up and Miss Photogenic of the 2016 Miss Hong Kong Pageant, and the winner of the Most Improved Female Artist award at the TVB Anniversary Awards 2023.
+Tiffany Lau Wing-suen is a Hong Kong host and actress, the runner-up and Miss Photogenic of the 2016 Miss Hong Kong Pageant, and the winner of the Most Improved Female Artist award at the TVB Anniversary Awards 2023.
 Currently an artist of the TVB Manager Contract.

 Biography

 Lau is an only child who has lived in Los Angeles since her childhood.
 She is talented in basketball and participated in many women's basketball games in high school, and represented the team in California, where she won second place.
 In 2015, she was admitted to the Department of Business Administration at the University of California, Riverside.
 In 2016, she went to Hong Kong to participate in the Miss Hong Kong Pageant and won the runner-up, Miss Photogenic and Most Popular Beauty Award.
 She decided to stay in Hong Kong after being elected.
 After graduating from the Artist Training Class, she studied online for a bachelor's degree in business administration at Arizona State University, and obtained the degree in December 2020.

 In 2017, Lau became one of the hosts of the TVB information program Sidewalk Scientist, mainly hosting and filming TV series at present.In 2018, Lau played the leading female role for the first time in the TVB celebration drama Fist Fight, playing the role of "Chan Ling".
 She was nominated for "TVB Awards Presentation 2018", "Malaysia's Favorite TVB Actress" and "Best Actress in a Leading Role in a Leading Role" at "TVB Awards Presentation 2018".
 In the same year, she was accused of having sex in a car with artist Wu Fei for more than 20 minutes, but later admitted to the relevant reports but denied having done the above behavior.